2012 — 2014 at Seven Sky (Iskratelecom, CJSC)

 In 2012 we were solving the business tasks with the tools described above but without proper methodology.
 Nevertheless, the current business demand for the reporting and analysis had been covered.

-In spring 2014 the requirements for retrospective analysis (this became relevant after replacing of the billing system), for auditability of changes, for the data quality, for the full drill-down (from any top-level indicators to individual events) were completely covered.
+In spring 2014 all the requirements for retrospective analysis (this became relevant after replacing of the billing system), for auditability of changes, for the data quality, for the drill-down (from any top-level indicators to individual events) were completely covered.